Tell me more about its security

 This latest cyber attack with a strong focus on historical personal information would almost certainly have been done by the U.S. government.
 And for good reason too given our research work and links to the ANU.

 To deal with this type of cyber attack, SUNRISE Contacts has been designed to only show you a text-based version of the email message for both plain text and HTML messages.
 In the event that you do decide to view a "preview" of the HTML message, our independently designed software will prevent your username and password from being secretly stolen.
-It is not stored in a separate file outside the database in a common location that hackers can figure out and grab whenever they like.
+It is not stored in a separate file outside the database in a common location where hackers can figure out where it is and grab the file whenever they like.